 - CleanMyMac 3

 That’s it, folks, you don’t have to worry about the storage consumption anymore.
 You can easily clear off junk files residing in your device with the help of these guidelines.
-If you have any query related to the process connect with us via the comment section mention below.
+If you have any queries related to the process connect with us via the comment section mention below.